DanielReker/moodle-test-plugin/README.md

 # Installation

-Put all files from this repository to /moodle/themes/test folder, then install plugin from site administration panel.
+Put all files from this repository in /moodle/theme/test folder, then install plugin from site administration panel.

 Details: https://docs.moodle.org/38/en/Installing_plugins.

 To see changes, you should select Test theme in theme selector.